 HELOC stands for Home Equity Line of Credit and is a type of loan set up as a line of credit you can get from a lender.
 The maximum amount that you’ll be able to borrow is based on the estimated value of your home, or on the amount of equity in your home.
 You receive checks or a card connected to your loan account to draw from this line of credit to use as you need it, up to the maximum amount.

 You can even use a HELOC for debt consolidation, often at a lower interest rate than a credit card.

 How does a HELOC work?

 A HELOC is a type of loan that provides you a line of credit based on your credit history and the estimated value of your home.
-To find out how much you can borrow, use our HELOC calculator.

 Some other important features of a HELOC:

 - You're approved for a total line of credit, but your monthly payment will be based only on the amount you have drawn.

 - Like a credit card, you’re only obligated to pay back the amount you’ve used.

 - You can use checks or a credit card linked to your HELOC to pay for what you need.
 When you need it.

 - The interest paid on a HELOC is often tax deductible.
 Please consult a tax professional to see if this applies to your situation.